<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Just across from Whidbey Island lies the Mukilteo Lighthouse Park.
 This area offers beautiful views and a few good restaurants.
 Inside the restaurant adjacent to the ice cream parlor, kids can relax after a long day of house hunting with a root beer float while mom and dad enjoy a locally brewed beer float.
 Who knew that porter and vanilla bean ice-cream went so well together?

-Outside, you’ll find spectacular views of the Puget Sound, as well as an opportunity to walk along the pier and enjoy the flickering flames of fire pits.
+Outside, you’ll find spectacular views of Puget Sound, as well as an opportunity to walk along the pier and enjoy the flickering flames of fire pits.
 If one is available, you can claim it for your family to rest and enjoy the sunset.
 Requirements for firepits are on the Mukilteo Lighthouse Park website.
 If you thought to bring ‘smores, your kids will think you’re a genius.

 mukilteo_lighthouse_washington